Low Back Pain or Kidney Pain

 (if it is due to a nerve issue)

 You may suffer Cauda Equina Syndrome.

 It can cause severe long-term damage to your spinal nerves

 Simple test to differentiate between back or kidney issue

-- If the problem comes from your back, certain movements of your back may trigger or worsen the pain
+certain movements of your back may trigger or worsen the pain.

-- If the problem comes from your kidney, movements of your back will not usually trigger or worsen the pain, the pain is quite constant
+movements of your back will not usually trigger or worsen the pain, the pain is quite constant.

 Self stretching exercises